 An ETF is a fund that allows individuals to invest in a diversified basket of investments, such as stocks, bonds, and other assets.

-As the name suggests, “exchange-traded funds” are traded in real time on exchanges, such as the New York Stock Exchange or Nasdaq.
-The price of the ETF fluctuates throughout the day, and these funds can be bought and sold all day.
+As the name suggests, exchange-traded funds are traded in real time on different stock exchanges, such as the New York Stock Exchange or Nasdaq.
+Investors buy shares of an ETF, and the price of the ETF fluctuates throughout the day.
+These funds can be bought and sold throughout the day.

 This is an important distinction from how mutual funds work, which also allow individuals to invest in a basket of investments.
-Mutual fund trading is done once per day at the end of the trading day.
+Mutual fund trading is settled once per day, at the end of the trading day.

-Another important difference is that ETFs typically have lower fees than mutual funds.
-Because ETFs that track an index are usually passively managed, they don’t require a lot of intervention and work from fund managers.
+Another important difference between ETFs and mutual funds is that ETFs typically have lower fees than mutual funds.
+Because ETFs that track an index are usually passively managed, they don’t require a lot of oversight from fund managers.
 Less time and energy from fund managers translates into lower fees that end up being passed on to investors.

 How Dividend ETFs Work

-A dividend ETF works much the same as a regular ETF, though they usually track part or all of a dividend stock index.
-For example, a dividend ETF might track the Dow Jones U.S. Select Dividend Index , which consists of 100 dividend-paying stocks.
+A dividend ETF works much the same as a regular ETF, but the ETF’s portfolio is invested in dividend-paying equities, and they usually track part or all of a dividend stock index.
+For example, a dividend ETF might track the Dow Jones U.S. Select Dividend Index, which consists of 100 dividend-paying stocks.

 Do ETFs Pay Dividends?